isomerpages/sndgo-corp/_about-smart-nation/pillars-of-a-smart-nation.md

 #### Other Goals for 2023

-We’ve also set our sights on goals for 2023 and beyond:
+We’ve also set our targets for 2023 and beyond:
 * 70% of eligible Government systems to be hosted on the commercial cloud
 * All public officers to have basic digital literacy skills
 * All ministry families to have at least 1 AI project for service delivery or policymaking